Computer model locks in Saints vs. Bears picks, score prediction for NFL Week 7

-Saints vs. Bears: Where to watch NFL Week 7, promos, betting odds, score prediction for Rattler vs. Williams
+Bears vs. Saints: Where to watch NFL Week 7, promos, betting odds, score prediction for Rattler vs. Williams

 How to bet New Orleans Saints vs. Chicago Bears in NFL Week 7